smichaelsen/melon-images/Readme.md

 Each cover area needs has following properties:

-`x:` Horizontal position of the upper left corner of the cover area from 0 to 1 (0 is the left, 1 the right edge of the image)
+`x:` Horizontal position of the upper left corner of the cover area from 0 to 1 (0 is the left, 1 the right edge of the image) <br>
-`y:` Vertical Position of the upper left corner of the cover area from 0 to 1 (0 is the top, 1 the bottom edge of the image) `width` Width of the cover area from 0 to 1 (1 being 100% of the image width) `height` Height of the cover area from 0 to 1 (1 being 100% of the image height)
+`y:` Vertical Position of the upper left corner of the cover area from 0 to 1 (0 is the top, 1 the bottom edge of the image) <br>
+`width` Width of the cover area from 0 to 1 (1 being 100% of the image width) <br>
+`height` Height of the cover area from 0 to 1 (1 being 100% of the image height)

 Example: